modofunjs/modofun/README.md

 ## Why?

-This is meant to be a very lightweight package to help build nano/micro-services for **serverless** environments (Google Cloud Functions, AWS Lambda, etc).
+This is meant to be a very lightweight package to help build nano/micro-services for **serverless** platforms (Google Cloud Functions, AWS Lambda, etc).
 It aims to bridge the gap between too-small-single-function deployments, and more traditional Web/REST microservices.
 We want to group **functions** into **modules**.

 Most of these serverless environments already provide a lot of facilities out of the box.
 And for these **nano-services**, we really shouldn't be bothered with complex HTTP parsing.
 We should leverage HTTP, but in a more **RPC** kind of way.

-modofun is **_intentionally simplistic and small_**, and carries no dependencies.
-Which makes it a good choice for deploying small modules in serverless environments.
+modofun is **_intentionally simplistic and small_**, and carries _no dependencies_.
+Which makes it a good choice for deploying small modules in serverless platforms.

 ## Features
   * Basic routing to functions